-When running DXJupyterLab app, it is not possible to view any other projects, while the [DXJupyterLab Spark Cluster]((/developer/jupyter-notebooks/dxjupyterlab-spark-cluster.md)) app has VIEW access to all the projects the user has access to.
+When running DXJupyterLab app, it is possible to view, but not update, other projects the user has access to.
 This enhanced scope is required to be able to read databases which may be located in different projects and are not cloneable.

 It is possible to start new jobs with

---project argument, this flag is ignored and the JupyterLab job's workspace is used to run the job, not the given project.
-If a subjob fails or is terminated on the DNAnexus platform, the whole job tree fails or is terminated, therefore the JupyterLab session would stop running in such a case.
+dx runwill be ignored and the JupyterLab job's workspace is used to run the job, not the given project.
+Also, if the attached subjob fails or is terminated on the DNAnexus platform, the whole job tree will be terminated, including the interactive JupyterLab session.

 The DXJupyterLab app is a Docker-based app that runs the JupyterLab server instance in a Docker container.
 The server runs on port 443.
-Because the app is an HTTPS app, you can bring up the JupyterLab environment in a web browser using the URL
+Because it's an HTTPS app, you can bring up the JupyterLab environment in a web browser using the URL

 job-xxxxis the ID of the job that runs the app.
 Only the user who launched the JupyterLab job has access to the JupyterLab environment.
 Other users will see a “403 Permission Forbidden” message under the JupyterLab session's URL.